JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 #### Recurring review configuration

 For ongoing/continuous compliance monitoring, you can set the recurring review configuration workflow to assign specific team members to receive notifications to review/maintain individual controls, groups of controls, or entire frameworks.

+By default, controls with queries/questions mapped for evidence are re-evaluated daily.

 ![review-config](../assets/review-config.gif)

 ## 7. Exporting compliance artifacts

 JupiterOne provides the capability to export compliance artifacts, e.g, control evidence, policies + procedures, reports, etc.

 - Exporting evidence for a single control
 - Exporting evidence across all controls within the SOC 2 framework, either as a summary, or the entire evidence output
 - Exporting a SOC 2 summary report

 ![export-artifacts](../assets/exporting-artifacts.gif)